 7. What is a batch?

 A batch is usually three poems.
 Three poems plus a short introduction.
 As in rule 1, do exactly what the editor requires.
 Read the submission requirements.
 Then read them, again..

 Most editors hate this.
 This is when the same work is sent to many markets at the same time.
 The problem with this is what happens when two editors accept the same work.
 This becomes a mess and you make an enemy of some editor.
 Our Best Advice –

 9. How do I copyright my work?

 Until you are successful, why worry?
 Most magazines only take the first time rights which mean the rights revert to you after publication.
 The editors expect that if you should publish a chapbook or book that you mention where the poem or poems were first published.
 Many magazines copyright the magazine.

 10. What should I get paid?

 We believe that you should always get paid something.
 There are far too many VANITY presses that take advantage of new writers and accept their work and then ask them to send money to buy the magazine/book where their poem appears.
 BAD CHOICE.
 Whether the editor posts you poem on their web page or sends you a copy of the magazine, you should never pay to have your poem published.

-If this information has been helpful and you have the means to do so, please think of sending one dollar ($1.00) to help support Raw Dog Press.
-Thnak you.
+If this information has been helpful and you have the means to do so, please think of sending five dollars ($5.00) to help support Raw Dog Press.
+Thank you.